raya77/target.en/help/c-integrating-target-with-mac/a4t/r-a4t-faq/a4t-faq-inflated-visit-and-visitor-counts.md

 ---
 keywords: faq;frequently asked questions;analytics for target;a4T;inflated;visit;visitor;partial hit;orphaned;orphan;partial-hit
-description: Find answers to questions about inflated visit and visitor counts when using Analytics for Target (A4T).
+description: Find answers to questions about inflated visit and visitor counts when using Analytics for [!DNL Target] (A4T).
 Learn how to minimize "partial data."
 title: Where Can I Find FAQs About Inflated Visit and Visitor Counts with A4T?
 feature: Analytics for Target (A4T)
 exl-id: e936b1f6-dc72-4ab2-9bb5-169d1710edbe
 ---
-# Inflated visit and visitor counts - A4T FAQ{#inflated-visit-and-visitor-counts-a-t-faq}
+# Inflated visit and visitor counts - A4T FAQ

 This topic contains answers to questions that are frequently asked about inflated visit and visitor counts when using Analytics as the reporting source for Target (A4T).